larryhastings/forward/README.md

 Specifically:

+* You have to make the module available.
+You can just copy the `forward` directory into the directory you want to work in, or you can install it locally by installing the `flit` package from PyPI and running `flit install -s` .
 * You must import and use the two decorators from the `forward` module.
   The easiest way is to use `from forward import *` .
 * For the `forward class` statement, you instead decorate a conventional class